Welcome to The Official Website of Johnny Bench

 About

-Candidates are assembled from direct online submissions, All-State rosters, other award nominations and state athletic association recommendations.
+Candidates are assembled from direct online submissions, All-State rosters and state athletic association recommendations.
 An awards committee determines a group of finalists based on statistics and support from local sources from each state.
-Johnny hand picks the winner.
+Johnny hand picks the winners.

 Nominate a Catcher

-To nominate a high school catcher for the 2023 Johnny Bench Awards, click the link below.
-All nominated catchers will be asked for their complete statistics at the end of the season in May 2023.
+To nominate a high school catcher for the Johnny Bench Awards, click the link below.

 Submit a Catcher